 Beyond detecting mediators of the effects of IL-6 signaling on atherosclerosis, our findings also provide evidence for a downstream proteomic signature of genetic IL-6 signaling downregulation that could be correlated with trial data from pharmacological IL-6R inhibition.
-This finding has important implications for a more widespread use of a proteomewide MR analysis in the context of detecting the downstream proteomic consequences of perturbing drug targets.
+This finding has important implications for a more widespread use of a proteome-wide MR analysis in the context of detecting the downstream proteomic consequences of perturbing drug targets.
 Proteomic signatures detected with this approach could be used as potential biomarkers of response to drugs targeting the upstream targets.
-While such response biomarkers are well-established for drugs targeting the IL-6 signaling cascade, our approach supports the use of the method for identifying response biomarkers for drugs under earlier development.
-Despite the significant correlation with trial data, there were also discrepancies between genetic downregulation and pharmacological inhibition of IL-6 signaling, including a lack of an effect of tocilizumab on CXCL10 levels in the NSTEMI trial.
+Although such response biomarkers are wellestablished for drugs targeting the IL-6 signaling cascade, our approach supports use of the method for identifying response biomarkers for drugs under earlier development.
+Despite the significant correlation with trial data, there were also discrepancies between genetic downregulation and pharmacological inhibition of IL-6 signaling, including a lack of effect of tocilizumab on CXCL10 levels in the NSTEMI trial.
 There are several reasons that might explain this discrepancy.
-First, genetic downregulation reflects a lifelong effect, whereas the trial captured the effects of a single dose of tocilizumab 4 days post-treatment.
+First, genetic downregulation reflects a lifelong effect, whereas the trial captured the effects of a single dose of tocilizumab 4 days after treatment.
 Second, the effects of genetic downregulation were studied in a general population setting, whereas the trial tested tocilizumab in a cohort of patients with NSTEMI shortly after the event, when an inflammatory response to the infarct might influence cytokine levels.
-Third, tocilizumab blocks both the classical and trans-IL-6 signaling.
-Whether this is the case for most of the variants used as proxies for IL-6R signaling (selected based on their effects on CRP, primarily reflecting classical signaling) remains untested.
-Interestingly, animal studies have shown decreases in CXCL10 levels and T-cell recruitment following targeted pharmacological inhibition of the trans-signaling cascade.
-Alternative or even competing downstream effects of the classical and trans-signaling inhibition with tocilizumab versus genetic downregulation might explain part of the discrepancies.
-Fourth, the uncertainty in the effects of tocilizumab due to the small trial sample size (20 treated vs. 20 placebo arm), should also be considered.
+Third, tocilizumab blocks both the classical and trans-IL-6 signaling.54 Whether this is the case for most of the variants used as proxies for IL-6R signaling (selected based on their effects on CRP, primarily reflecting classical signaling) remains untested.
+Animal studies have shown decreases in CXCL10 levels and T-cell recruitment after targeted pharmacological inhibition of the trans-signaling cascade.51 Alternative or even competing downstream effects of the classical and trans-signaling inhibition with tocilizumab versus genetic downregulation might explain part of the discrepancies.
+Fourth, the uncertainty in the effects of tocilizumab because of the small trial sample size (20 treated versus 20 placebo arm) should also be considered.
 Future studies should systematically explore how proteomic alterations detected in clinical trials correlate with those detected in MR analyses.

-Among the proteins affected by genetic IL6 signaling downregulation is the circulating soluble form of IL-6R itself (sIL6R).
-The IL6R variant with the largest effect size that largely drives the reported associations is rs2228145, which leads to the substitution of aspartic acid with alanine in the extracellular domain of IL-6R.
-This substitution is located within the cleavage site of the ADAM17 protease which is responsible for ectodomain shedding of the membrane-bound IL-6R, resulting in its conversion from the membrane-bound to the soluble form of the receptor (sIL6R).
-The result of this substitution is an increased proteolytic cleavage of the membrane-bound IL-6R and a profound increase in circulating sIL-6R and IL6.
-While the levels of the sIL6R increase, membrane-bound IL6R expression (especially in CD4+ T-cells and monocytes) decreases which impairs IL-6 signaling.

-Using MR to integrate multi-omics data is an increasingly used method for bridging data from different omics layers and detecting causal relationships between them.
-Scaling-up mediation analyses to be integrated to this approach allows explorations of associations with clinically relevant outcomes, and as such the discovery of novel therapeutic targets.
+Among the proteins affected by genetic IL-6 signaling downregulation is the circulating soluble form of IL-6R itself (sIL-6R).
+The IL-6R variant with the largest effect size that largely drives the reported associations is rs2228145, which leads to the substitution of aspartic acid with alanine in the extracellular domain of IL-6R.
+This substitution is located within the cleavage site of the ADAM17 protease, which is responsible for ectodomain shedding of the membrane-bound IL-6R, resulting in its conversion from the membrane-bound to the soluble form of the receptor (sIL-6R).55 The result of this substitution is an increased proteolytic cleavage of the membrane-bound IL-6R and a profound increase in circulating sIL-6R and IL-6.
+Although the levels of the sIL-6R increase, membrane-bound IL-6R expression (especially in CD4+ T cells and monocytes) decreases, which impairs IL-6 signaling.55,56 to this approach allows explorations of associations with clinically relevant outcomes, and as such the discovery of novel therapeutic targets.
 Furthermore, this approach enables the dissection of pathways leading from genomic alterations to cardiovascular disease, thus providing novel insights into pathophysiology.
 Expanding the focus of the approach to other omics layers beyond proteomics, to more drug targets and more outcomes could provide novel insights in future explorations.